websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 > **Liferay Enterprise Search (LES) Subscribers**

 In a classic Liferay DXP/search engine installation, one Liferay DXP cluster talks to one Elasticsearch cluster, sending all of its read (e.g., execute a search query) and write (e.g., create a document) requests through one connection to the search engine cluster.
-In this setup, all search engine servers are located in the same data center (though they could be in a different data center from the Liferay DXP servers).
+In this setup, all search engine servers are located in the same data center (though they can be in a different data center than the Liferay DXP servers).

-Responding to concerns about data locality and disaster recovery, Elasticsearch released a [Cross-Cluster Replication (CCR)](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html) feature that can be used with a [LES subscription](https://www.liferay.com/products/dxp/enterprise-search), for both Elasticsearch 6.7+ and 7 (refer to the [LES compatibility matrix](https://www.liferay.com/compatibility-matrix/liferay-enterprise-search) for version compatibility details).
+Addressing concerns about data locality and disaster recovery, Elasticsearch released a [Cross-Cluster Replication (CCR)](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html) feature that [LES subscribers](https://www.liferay.com/products/dxp/enterprise-search) can use with Liferay DXP, for Elasticsearch 6.7+ and 7+ (refer to the [LES compatibility matrix](https://www.liferay.com/compatibility-matrix/liferay-enterprise-search) for version compatibility details).
 With the LES CCR module you can achieve a limited form of multi-data-center deployment, in that it does not allow distributing an Elasticsearch cluster's nodes over multiple data centers, but does allow configuring and connecting separate Elasticsearch clusters in each data center.
 In this setup, there is at least one cluster holding _leader_ indexes and one cluster holding _follower_ indexes that are replicated from the leader.
 Follower indexes are only ever used by Liferay DXP for reading data.
+Leader indexes are always used for writing, but are more flexible in that you can also use them for reading, as in the example below:

 ![With Cross-Cluster Replication, disparate data centers can hold synchronized Elasticsearch clusters with Liferay DXP indexes.](./cross-cluster-replication/images/01.png)